sharon-hadar-leverate/dockers_gcloud/README.md

 #### from now on use the GCP shell

-Pnce the cluster is ready -> click connect.
+Once the cluster is ready -> click connect.
 Command-line access:
 ```
 gcloud container clusters get-credentials cluster-1 --zone us-east1-b --project sharon-project-204821